rbb-data/driving_duration_scraper/README.md

 ## OpenRouteService

+OpenRouteService can perform different kinds of distance calculations if you are looking to estimate distances by car, by foot, in a wheelchair, or by bike.
+If you need public transit, see the section on VbbRest below.

 The scraper works by providing the paths of two CSV files when invoking it.
 It will build the cartesian product of all items in the two files and return routing information from [OpenRouteService](https://openrouteservice.org/).

 ### Usage